 - Increasing available surface area for chemical reactions

 - Producing particles within a particular size range to meet product specifications

-In order to properly evaluate the crushing and/or grinding characteristics of a material, Hazen engineers must first consider the size distribution, shape, and nature of the feed material.
+To properly evaluate the crushing and/or grinding characteristics of a material, Hazen engineers first consider the size distribution, shape, and nature of the feed material.
 In addition to a full complement of laboratory and pilot-scale size-reduction equipment, we also have the necessary classification and particle size determination facilities.
 Working with the Mineralogical Laboratory, we develop and optimize size reduction flowsheets.